cosmo0920/win32-api/README.md

   * Removed the support for lower case prototype and return types.
 Always use capital letters.

-= Developer's Notes
+# Developer's Notes
-  [NOTE: Some of the information below is now out of date, but explains my motivation at the time the project was originally created.]
+  NOTE: **Some of the information below is now out of date, but explains my motivation at the time the project was originally created.**

   The current Win32API library that ships with the standard library has been slated for removal from Ruby 2.0 and it will not receive any updates in the